LocalizedError, RecoverableError, CustomNSError

 Cocoa error handling conventions,

-such that any type conforming to the Error
+such that any type conforming to the Error protocol

-(since renamed to Error
+(since renamed to Error)

-was implicitly bridged to NSError
+was implicitly bridged to NSError and

-Objective-C methods with an NSError**
+Objective-C methods with an NSError** parameter,

 were imported by Swift as throwing methods.